umbertocappellazzo/Llama-AVSR/README.md

 ## Llama-AVSR Overwiew 🔍

 **Llama-ASVR** is a Multimodal LLM (MLLM) trained to perform the tasks of ASR, VSR, and AVSR.
-As such, it comprises three main components: **1)** pre-trained audio and video encoders, **2)** audio/video MLP projector layers, and **3)** a Llama-based LLM, which is parameter-efficiently finetuned via LoRA. **Llama-AVSR** is trained on three different amount of data (30h, 433h, 1756h) and tasks, achieving sota results when tested on the LRS3 dataset.
-Due to its modularity, **Llama-AVSR** facilitates the seamless integration of various pre-trained encoders and LLMs of different sizes, letting the user choose the configuration based on specific requirements.
+As such, it comprises three main components: **1)** pre-trained audio and video encoders, **2)** audio/video MLP projection layers, and **3)** a Llama-based LLM, which is parameter-efficiently finetuned via LoRA. **Llama-AVSR** is trained on three different amounts of data (30h, 433h, 1756h) and tasks, achieving sota results when tested on the LRS3 dataset.
+Due to its modularity, **Llama-AVSR** facilitates the seamless integration of various pre-trained encoders and LLMs of different sizes, letting the user choose the desired configuration based on specific requirements.

 <p align="center">
     <img src="assets/main_figure.png" width="50%"> <br>